 Para Vidya means the Knowledge of Brahman.
 Chapter one of Tejobindu Upanishad describes this Knowledge.

 Tejo Bindu Upanishad is the 37th of 108 Upanishads and forms part of Krishna Yajur Veda.
-This Upanishad is the bigger one when comparing with the other Upanishads that in the group of yoga upanishads.
+This Upanishad is the biggest among Yoga Upanishads.

 Pre-requisites for the attainment of Brahman

-It states the methods to be assumed for the attainment of Brahman.
-The seeker should be temperate in food, leveled in anger.
+It states the methods that one should assume for the attainment of Brahman.
+The seeker should be temperate in food, and leveled in anger.

-He should have given up all attachments to the objects of desires, have subjugated the senses, have overcome the pairs of opposites like heat and cold, pain and pleasure, etc.
+Besides, he should have given up all attachments to the objects of desire, subjugated the senses, have overcome the pairs of opposites like heat and cold, pain and pleasure, etc.

-He should meditate on Hamsa (I am He) or Paramatman who is the witness of and is beyond the three normal states like Jagrat (waking), Svapna (dreaming) and Susupti (dreamless sleep).
+Further, he should meditate on Hamsa (I am He) or Paramatman who is the witness of and is beyond the three normal states like Jagrat (waking), Svapna (dreaming), and Susupti (dreamless sleep).